A good deal, you’ll have: Get the Lego lightsaber for free with the AT-AT set

 Lego Star Wars AT-AT set: £699, Lego.com

-With over 40 Lego minifigures, this 6,785-piece set is a hard to beat gift for any Star Wars fan, especially as it comes with not one, but two free collectible sets in this Black Friday offer.
+With over 40 Lego minifigures, this 6,785-piece set is a hard-to-beat gift for any Star Wars fan, especially as it comes with not one, but two free collectible sets in this Cyber Monday offer.
 As there are so many pieces and it’s quite a complex build, Lego rates this as suitable for ages 18 and over.

 When purchasing this super weaponry build, you will also receive a free lightsaber suitable for none other than Luke Skywalker himself.
 And as if that wasn’t enough, there’s also another little goodie in store too, a set up of Santa’s front yard – which makes the perfect stocking filler.